piskvorky/gensim/docs/src/intro.rst

 * **Similarity queries** across documents in their latent, topical representation.

-Creation of `gensim` was motivated by a perceived lack of available, scalable software frameworks that realize topic modelling, and/or their overwhelming internal complexity (java!).
+Creation of `gensim` was motivated by a perceived lack of available, scalable software frameworks that realize topic modelling, and/or their overwhelming internal complexity (hail java!).
 You can read more about the motivation in our `LREC 2010 workshop paper <http://nlp.fi.muni.cz/projekty/gensim/lrec2010_final.pdf>`_.
 If you want to cite `gensim` in your own work, please refer to that article.